 Welcome to my home page.
 I have been at Simon Fraser since 1976, making my way here via the University of Newcastle Upon Tyne (BA, 1968), University of Alberta (MA, 1970), the University of Washington (PhD 1973) and Memorial University of Newfoundland where I taught for three years.
 I spent a year at the University of Sheffield while on sabbatical (1980-81) and I have been a Visiting Professor at the University of Cologne (summers of ’95 and 2000) and the Hong Kong University of Science and Technology (May, 2001).
 In 1999 I received the Award for Scholarly Distinction from the Canadian Association of Geographers.
-Between 1985 and 1990 I chaired the Geography Department, as I do now (late 2010), and between 2006-2008 inclusive I was Editor of The Canadian Geographer.
+Between 1985 and between 2008 - 2011 1990 I chaired the Geography Department.
+And between 2006-2008 inclusive I was Editor of The Canadian Geographer.

 On field work in Japan: